radiantlogic-v8/documentation-new/documentation/sys-admin-guide/logs.md

 -	cn=cacherefreshlog
 -	cn=replicationjournal

-    >**Note - Maximum age also applies to the vdsSyncHist attribute maintained at the level of entries involved in inter-cluster replication.
+  >[!note] Maximum age also applies to the vdsSyncHist attribute maintained at the level of entries involved in inter-cluster replication.
 This attribute is multi-valued and continues to grow until the RadiantOne service scans the values and removes ones that are older than the maximum age.
 RadiantOne scans the values only when the entry is modified.
 For entries that aren’t updated often, vdsSyncHist will potentially contain values that are older than the maximum age.**
 -	cn=localjournal
 -	cn=tombstone
 -	stores below cn=queue